machito/pre-hire/glossary.md

 * __RVM__: Ruby Version Manager
 * __MRI__: Mat'z Ruby Interpreter
 * __IRB__: Interactive Ruby
-* __hackathon__: a meetup with the team for collaborative programming, usually hosted on Saturdays at The LAB Miami
+* __hackathon__: a meetup, with the team for collaborative programming, usually hosted for 16 hours on Saturdays at [The LAB Miami](http://thelabmiami.com)